ckan/ckan-solr/README.md

 # ckan-solr

 Pre-configured Solr Docker images for CKAN.

+**Note:** These images are not vulnerable to CVE-2021-44228 / Log4J2 as are built on top of [patched upstream Solr images](https://github.com/docker-solr/docker-solr#readme).

 You can get a local Solr instance targeting a specific CKAN version by running the following command:

     docker run --name ckan-solr -p 8983:8983 -d ckan/ckan-solr:2.9